JustWhit3/osmanip/doc/Code structure.md

 - `void setMax( long long max )`: to set max value of the bar.
 - `void setMin( long long min )`: to set min value of the bar.
 - `void setStyle( std::string type, std::string style )`: to set the bar style.
+- `void setStyle( std::string type, std::string style_p, std::string style_l )`: to set the bar style in case of a complete bar.
 > Standard available types are `indicator` and `loader` and `complete` (with both `indicator` and `loader`).

 > Standard available styles are: `%` and `/100` for indicator and `#` for loader.